 I believe that the best planning tools are teacher-focused and subject-specific.
 My job as an instructional leader was largely to inspire, encourage, and enable teachers to do their best work.
 Providing tools for effective planning can be an important step in that process.

 What might some of these tools look like for elementary math instruction?
 I created a self-evaluation tool for teachers to use for planning along with a list of conversation starters that instructional leaders can pair with the tool.
 This tool is a fusion of ideas and experience shared with many wonderful colleagues over a 30+ year career in education, as well as a synthesis of a wide range of literature I have read over the years (see specific acknowledgements below).

 Evaluating themselves and setting their own goals for improvement gives teachers ownership of the process.
-While I did not have this specific tool when I was in the role of principal, I used similar processes and tools in this role.
+While I did not have this specific tool when I was in the role of leadership as a principal, I used similar processes and tools in this role.
 I have found that most teachers are very accurate in identifying their own strengths and areas for improvement and very enthusiastic about working toward goals that they own.
 Using the tool, teachers evaluate themselves in each area, and then choose one to three goals as primary areas of focus for professional growth.
 These may be areas of strength that teachers want to hone to an expert level and/or areas of need that teachers want to improve.

 Teachers devise a plan for improvement in the selected areas and note support that they may need in achieving their goals.
 For instance, if the teacher requests help in finding resources for teaching concepts, the instructional leader might recommend a resource such as the ORIGO One video below.